AkshayKulkarni3467/FrankaEmikaRobot/README.md

 # Franka Emika Robot with SAC+HER

 ## Overview:
-This project trains the franka emika robot using SAC + HER algorithm.
+This project trains the franka emika robot using SAC + HER algorithm.The goal of this project is to let the robot arm reach the position of the green dot.

 ## Overview of algorithm:
 - Humans have the ability to learn as much from achieving an undesired outcome as from the desired one.